MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 After selecting a sidebar app, you can configure its installation policy to Allow, Block, or Force.

+### Add customization settings

+To configure groups of settings that create specific customizations for a profile, select the profile you want to work with and navigate to the **Customization settings** tab.
+Then, select the page that contains settings for the experiences you would like to create.

 #### Manage enterprise secure AI settings

 > [!NOTE]